IBM/ibm-common-service-operator/README.md

 # ibm-common-service-operator

+NOTE: The release branch of this repo only hosts the image change, CSV will be hosted in master branch.

 The `ibm-common-service-operator` is a bridge to connect IBM Cloud Paks and Operand Deployment Lifecycle Manager (ODLM) with IBM Cloud Platform Common Services.
 You can also install the `ibm-common-service-operator` in stand-alone mode.

 When you install this operator, the operator completes the following tasks: